scorpionTaj/diabetes-predictor/README.md

   If the theme does not change, ensure JavaScript is enabled and that `app.js` is properly linked.
 - **PWA Issues:**
   Verify that `manifest.json` and `sw.js` are in the correct directories and that the service worker is registering.
+- **Authentication Issues:**
+  Check that the SQLite database is created in the `data/` directory and that your dependencies are up-to-date.
 - **General Errors:**
   Check the browser console and `app.log` for detailed error messages.